vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 to find philanthropic opportunities that are cost-effective.
 Donors with a similar mindset as Open Philanthropy should use this information to also update away from migration policy philanthropy;
-those who are passionate aboout migration policy per se should consider this evidence that the space is still uncrowded.
+those who are passionate about migration policy per se should consider this evidence that the space is still uncrowded.
 We probably shouldn't update much on the subject of free migration itself.